Rov3r/scmusicplus/README.md

 # Installation
 Jailbroken: Add my repo, https://rov3r.github.io/

+Sideloaded (TrollStore):
+- Download the REGULAR SoundCloud app from the app store (IMPORTANT)
+- Sign in to the app
+- Delete the app while still signed in
+- Download the TrollStore ipa from the table below.
+- Once installed, you can enjoy, as you should be logged in already.

 Sideloaded (iOS 15):
 - Download the REGULAR SoundCloud app from the app store (IMPORTANT)
 - Sign in to the app